-By and large, it is always better to have an expanding organization.
+By and large, it is always better to have a growing organization.
 Opening a new warehouse is a sign of profit and investment, a move that gives confidence to executives and security to employees.
-Every company wants to be in a position to develop into a new location.
+Every company wants to be in a position to expand into a new location.

 However, growing pains are real in this industry.
-Maintaining numerous self-sufficient warehouse locations is an expensive challenge.
-It requires not only the base workers and robotics but at least one team of IT support staff.
-Multiplying profits is the goal here, not doubling the staff.
+Maintaining numerous self-sufficient warehouse locations is an expensive challenge requiring base workers, robotics and at least one team of IT support staff.
+Multiplying profits is the goal here, not doubling your headcount.

 Remote warehouse management becomes a vital part of keeping branches operational and profitable at all times.
-Choosing the right mobile data collection software as well as hardware can have a large impact in how quickly the difficulties of expansion resolve themselves.
+Choosing the right mobile data collection software and hardware solution can have a large impact in how quickly the difficulties of expansion are resolved.

 For starters, any company that demands a 24/7 constant internet connection is setting themselves up for failure.
-While connectivity improvements are still happening, it is a reality that parts of the world have less than stellar internet access.
-When the web goes down, the warehouse cannot afford to grind to a total halt.
+While technology advancements continue to improve connectivity uptime, there are still many parts of the world or specialized environments with spotty internet access.
+In any case, when the web goes down, the warehouse cannot afford to grind to a total halt.

 Here is where choosing a partner like RFgen has its advantages.
 RFgen understands the less-than-perfect realities of broadband business.
-As such, we have designed our solutions to work in a variety of offline and high availability modes.
-For smaller interruptions, data can be stored directly on the mobile devices and uploaded to the ERP system once Wi-Fi or internet connection is restored.
+That's why we have designed our solutions to work in a variety of offline and high availability modes.
+For smaller interruptions, data can be stored directly on mobile devices and uploaded to the ERP system once Wi-Fi or internet connection is restored.

-While Wi-Fi is cheaper, laying wired network equipment is a better way to maintain a stable and consistent network connection.
+While Wi-Fi is cheaper, laying wired network equipment is a more reliable, more secure way to maintain a stable and consistent network connection.
 However, not all Ethernet and fiber hardware is ideally suited to an extreme environment.

-The bottom line is that choosing inadequate network hardware to support a remote warehouse increases the likelihood of problems arising after installation.
-Implementing the right equipment right away will reduce costs and boost productivity.
+Choosing inadequate network hardware to support a remote warehouse increases the likelihood of problems arising after installation.
+Implementing the right equipment up front will reduce costs and boost productivity long term.

 As stated before, software plays a vital role in effective remote management.
 RFgen's solution has the ability to be tailored to best fit the needs of each client.
-In addition, it is important to keep real-time data collection happening at each remote location.
-Without this, the central office would have an imperfect picture of how well operations are being handled.
-Problems could last hours before being discovered.
+In addition, without consistent real-time data collection at each remote location, the central office would have an imperfect picture inventory levels and how well operations are being handled.
+Problems could persist for hours, days or even weeks before being discovered.